Gerhard Adolph Bading: Military and diplomatic career

 Bading was a supporter of American participation in World War I and enlisted in the U.S. Army to support the war effort.
 Bading was posted to the Philippine Islands as a military instructor for officer training in sanitation.
 Bading was later made part of an American expeditionary force to China and Manchuria, in which he served as chief sanitary officer.
-Bading was discharged from the Army in July 1919, ending his military service with the rank of Major.
+Bading was discharged from the army in July 1919, ending his military service with the rank of major.

 In 1922 Bading was appointed U.S. Envoy Extraordinary and Minister Plenipotentiary to Ecuador by President Warren G. Harding.

 In 1925 Bading was named by President Calvin Coolidge as an Ambassador Extraordinary on Special Mission.
 He was reappointed to this post in 1929 by a third successive Republic President, Herbert Hoover.

 Bading retired from the diplomatic service in 1930.

 Later years

 During his eight years living in Quito, Ecuador, Bading learned Spanish fluently and took to collecting early South American art.
 A valuable collection of early religious objects was amassed, featuring 40 carved wooden figurines dating back up to three centuries.
 The grouping deemed so historically significant that special permission President Isidro Ayora and his cabinet were necessary before the collection was allowed to leave the country.
 Bading's highly regarded collection of 162 pieces was left to the Milwaukee public museum after his death.

 In his last years, Bading's eyesight failed but he retained a keen interest in world events, with his Chicago-born wife, the former Carol Royal Clemmer, keeping him abreast of the news by reading to him.

 As a fluent speaker of German, Bading believed that his linguistic skills might be valuable to the American military effort following the outbreak of World War II in 1941.
-He formally offered his services to the Army to assist the war effort, but his help was refused for reasons of age.
+He formally offered his services to the army to assist the war effort, but his help was refused for reasons of age.

 Death and legacy

-Gerhard Bading died on April 11, 1946.
-He was 75 years old at the time of his death.

-Bading is buried at Forest Home Cemetery in Milwaukee.
+Bading died on April 11, 1946, at the age of 75.
+He is buried at Forest Home Cemetery in Milwaukee.